 This course provides an introduction to the scientific principles and applications of CFD.
 It first provides an understanding of the basic finite difference and finite volume numerical methods for solution of the Navier-Stokes and Euler equations.
 Then, the course will turn to practical experience through the use of commercial CFD codes in a number of analysis projects.
 Model problems are used to study the interaction of physical processes with numerical techniques, including: model stability, grid generation, boundary conditions, viscid flows, compressible flows, and turbulence models.
-Prerequisites: ME 308.
+Prerequisites: ME 308

-ME 430/430L Heat Transfer/Heat Transfer Laboratory (3/1)
+ME 430 Heat Transfer (3)

 Application of the principles of conduction, convection and radiation heat transfer to practical problems.
 Study of conduction in one and two dimensions, steady and transient states with emphasis on classical solutions.
 Forced and natural convection in external and internal flows, as well as boiling and condensation.
 Introduce basic calculations for heat exchangers.
 Radiation properties and exchange between surfaces also covered.
-Three hours lecture; one three-hour lab per week.
+Three hours lecture.
 Prerequisites: ME 340, ME 308 and MTH 322.
+Must be taken concurrently with ME 430L.